bkettler/cosbench-workloads/README.md

 ### Caching

-In order to avoid inflated results as a result of cached data a special workload called 'clearcache' is executed in between each read test.
+In order to avoid inflated results as a result of data caching we are using three different strategies.

+1. A special work stage called 'clearcache' is executed in between each read test.
 The clearcache workload executes a series of writes roughly equivalent to 2x the total RING memory capacity.
-As an example if the RING is comprised of 6 servers with 128GB of RAM per server the clearcache workload will write 6 * 128 * 2 GB of data.
+As an example if the RING is comprised of 6 servers with 128GB of RAM per server the clearcache workload will write 6 * 128 * 2 = 1536GB of data.
+2. The working set for all read stages is roughly equivalent to 2x the total RING memory capacity.
+By using a working set that is 2x the total RING memory we attempt to keep our object counts high enough and our working set large enough that it can't fit entirely in memory.
+3. We also use an object division strategy for all normal stages which partitions the work by object.
+This division strategy ensures each worker operates on it's own range of objects to prevent two workers from reading the same object at the same time.

 ### Data Locality